-Cheesy, gooey, slightly spicy and ready in less than 20 minutes – Baked Camembert is super easy to make and the best ever appetizer to share!
+Cheesy, gooey, slightly spicy and ready in less than 20 minutes – Learn all the tips and tricks to make the best baked camembert.

-If you are not familiar with Camembert, it's a French round cheese that is very similar to Brie, but comes in a wood box.
+If you are not familiar with Camembert, it's a French round cheese that is very similar to Brie but comes in a wooden box.

 Both these kinds of cheese come from a similar recipe using cow’s milk.

-The main difference between the two cheeses is that Brie has added cream in it, making it slightly creamier and higher in fat.
+The main difference between these two kinds of cheese is that Brie has added cream to it, making it slightly creamier and higher in fat.

-They have both an earthy flavour and aroma (slightly similar to mushrooms), but Brie has a more buttery and delicate flavour in my point of view.
+They have both an earthy flavour and aroma (slightly similar to mushrooms), but Brie has a more buttery and delicate flavour.

-Camembert, on the other hand, has a more intense and nutty flavour.
+Camembert, on the other hand, is sold in a whole wheel and has a more intense and nutty flavour.

 But if you want to make baked Brie instead (which is usually sold in slices), you should be able to find baby Brie wheels nowadays.